Skip to main content

 • Get acclimated.

 It can take several weeks for your body to adjust to hot weather.
 Limit time spent working or exercising in the heat until you're conditioned to it.
-People who are not used to hot weather are especially susceptible to heat-related illness.
+People not used to hot weather are especially susceptible to heat-related illnesses.

 • Be cautious if you're at increased risk.

 Heatstroke requires emergency treatment.
-If left untreated, it can quickly damage your brain, heart, kidneys and muscles.
+Left untreated, it can quickly damage your brain, heart, kidneys and muscles.
 The damage worsens the longer treatment is delayed, increasing your risk of serious complications or death.

 Topics in this Post